Happy International Merlot Day!

 - The name is derived from mèrle, or the local blackbird who is known for eating the fruit of the vines.

-- While Cabernet Sauvignon is known for being a great steak wine, Merlot is actually far more food-friendly with a wider range of flavor profiles between cooler and warmer climate regions.
+- While Cabernet Sauvignon is known for being a great steak wine, Merlot is actually far more food-friendly wine with a wider range of flavor profiles between cooler and warmer climate regions.

 - Speaking of Cab vs. Merlot, Merlot ripens earlier and has much lower in tannin than Cabernet Sauvignon, and the two are usually blended to find a perfect tannic balance.